ryanchynoweth44/AirflowExample/Docs/06_RunningAirflowWithDocker.md

-# Deploying Airflow Solutions in Azure
+# Running Airflow in Docker

 So far in this walkthrough we have developed and tested our DAGs locally by running airflow commands in the command line.
 Hopefully by now you have a solid understanding of some of the Apache Airflow capabilities and how to develop data solutions using it, but how do you get from your Ubuntu VM to production?
 My favorite way of deploying an Airflow solution is using [Docker](https://www.docker.com/).
 If you do not have it installed on your Ubuntu machine run `sudo apt install docker`.